Monville, R., Cébron, D., & Jault, D. (2025). Topographic drag at the core‐mantle interface, Journal of Geophysical Research: Solid Earth. [DOI].

 For each case, the geophysical context is briefly introduced and some experimental perspectives are drawn.Summary

 Monville R., Cébron D. & Jault D. Topographic effects in planetary magneto-hydrodynamic flows.
-Rencontres du Non-Linéaire, Paris, March 19-20 2024
+Rencontres du Non-Linéaire, Paris (France), March 19-20 2024

 Monville R., Vidal J., Cébron D. & Schaeffer N. Rotating Double-Diffusive Convection: Flows and Dynamos in Stably Stratified Deep Layers of Planets IUGG Meeting, Berlin (Germany) July 11-20 2023